United Way of Coastal and Western Connecticut Inc

 Emergency Food and Shelter Program (EFSP): Variable amounts

-- Federal program administered locally by UWCWC
+- Federal programme administered locally by UWCWC

 - Supports emergency food and shelter services in Greater Danbury and Stamford